 Unfortunately, some of us pay less attention to the money going out.
 It’s like playing the game of not opening a bill.
 It doesn’t exist if we don’t see it, right?

-You could have great sales that mean nothing if you spend more than you receive.
+Great sales means nothing if you spend more than you receive.

-Anne Wayman of About Freelance Writing has a simple suggestion if you have no idea what you spend.
+Writer friend, Anne Wayman, had a simple method to use when you have no idea what you spend.

 - What is your target for expenses?